March Break Camps in Toronto

 Various Locations

 While TAC Sports is best known for its athletic offerings, its five locations in and around Toronto offer everything from swimming to soccer to computer coding.
 While a few camps are full, there are still some great options available.
 They include Adventure Camp for kids ages three-and-a-half to six at Havergal College (1451 Avenue Rd., Toronto); Multi-Sport for kids ages seven to 12 at De La Salle College (131 Farnham Ave., Toronto); and Lego Robotics Camp for kids seven to 12 at TFS – Canada's International School (306 Lawrence Ave.
 E., Toronto).
-Pricing varies by camp, but rates for a week-long camp start at $419.
-Some options are also available by the day, starting at around $100.
+Pricing varies by camp.

 RELATED POSTS